jnaiman/scholars_powerbi2025/module02/lecture2p1.md

 </tr>
 </table>

-Check out [sc2.ncsu.edu/faculty/healey/PP](sc2.ncsu.edu/faculty/healey/PP) for more examples and research.
+Check out [csc2.ncsu.edu/faculty/healey/PP](https://www.csc2.ncsu.edu/faculty/healey/PP) for more examples and research.

 notes:

-so this is a bit of a repeat of things covered in IS445, the Data Viz class for those who have taken it or plan on taking it, but at a very basic level -- there are different kinds of "channels" through which humans can perceive representations of data
+so in my data viz class we take a week or 2 to cover this so we'll only do a brief overview, but at a very basic level -- there are different kinds of "channels" through which humans can perceive representations of data

 some of these channels are more/less effective at conveying information -- which of these "pop out" the most to you?